nedrocks/homepage/content/posts/management/early-agile.md

 +++
-title = "Early Agile OR The Agile That Doesn't Work For Your Team is the Same Agile That Doesn't Work For Others" date = 2019-12-07T20:41:27-08:00 description = "How the evolution of agile organically trumps imposed top-down agile-ity" categories = ["management"]
+title = "Early Agile OR How to stop worrying and love self management" date = 2019-12-07T20:41:27-08:00 description = "How the evolution of agile organically trumps imposed top-down agile-ity" categories = ["management"]